musselwhizzle/Focus-Points/docs/Focus Points.md

 Default setting: "Auto"

-In case the plugin doesn't work as expected, the progress can be logged to help pinpointing where things went wrong.
+The logging feature serves two purposes:
+1. Gather information to explain why focus points are not displayed
+2. Gather information to help the developer figure out what went wrong if the plugin does not work as expected.

+For 1.
+"Auto" is the recommended setting, because it logs relevant information that can help to understand why, for example, the plugin is not able to correctly determine the focus point(s) for a given image.
+If the plugin encounters any errors or warnings during its operation, it will provide a link to view the log for additional information.
+See example in "User Messages" below.

-The logging mechanism offers a fin grain hierarchy of levels which information should be logged.
-Setting a certain logging level in the plugin preferences will result in writing all messages of that level including those on lower levels.
-Description, from lower to higher levels:
+The logging mechanism provides a fine-grained hierarchy of levels at which information should be logged.
+Setting a certain logging level in the plugin preferences will cause all messages of that level to be written, including those at lower levels. description, from lower to higher levels:

    | Level   | Information logged                                                      |
    |---------|-------------------------------------------------------------------------|